jump-dev/JuMP.jl/docs/src/installation.md

 ### MOSEK

-￼Requires a license (free for academic use).
+Requires a license (free for academic use).
 The Mosek interface is maintained by the Mosek team.
 (Thanks!)

 ### SCS